auth0/docs/fitbit-clientid.md

 Once the application is registered, enter your new `Consumer Key` and `Consumer Secret` into the connection settings in Auth0.

 >Fitbit is a registered trademark and service mark of Fitbit, Inc. Auth0 is designed for use with the Fitbit platform.
-This product is not put out by Fitbit, and Fitbit does not service or warrant the functionality of this product.
+This product is not part out by Fitbit, and Fitbit does not service or warrant the functionality of this product.